 With an SBOM, companies can find and eliminate vulnerabilities before production.
 Also, organizations with access to an SBOM can provide proactive vulnerability patching with deeper transparency.

-Another benefit of SBOM is that they save time and money for software engineers.
+Another benefit of an SBOM is that they save time and money for software engineers.
 With the list of versions and components in one convenient place, they save time and deliver secure software.
 Developers can reduce code bloat by finding a suitable component, leading to a more streamlined codebase.

 SBOMs also help improve licensing compliance by providing detailed information about the licenses associated with each software component and dependency.
 Organizations can then monitor the legal obligations of the components they use.
 It offers critical transparency and organization to manage software licenses, helping companies to better: